Collab4Sloth/Documentation/doc/docs/Documentation/User/Coefficients/index.md

 - the C++ Mathematical Expression Toolkit Library [ExprTk](https://www.partow.net/programming/exprtk/),
 - the Python library for symbolic mathematics [Sympy](https://docs.sympy.org/latest/index.html).

+The instructions for installing these dependencies are provided in a [dedicated page of the user manual](../../../Started/Installation/exprtk_sympy.md).

 ### __Sympy interface__ {#coef_sympy}